 Treatment and Prevention

 There is no cure for TS, and most people with TS do not need medications to control tics or other behaviour symptoms.
-However, people with symptoms that interfere with school, social life, or work can take medications to help control symptoms.
+However, people with symptoms that interfere with school, social life, or work can benefit from behavioural therapies or medications to help control symptoms.

-Neuroleptic medications such as haloperidol*, risperidone, or pimozide can be used to help suppress tics.
+Neuroleptic medications such as haloperidol*, aripiprazole, or pimozide can be used to help suppress tics.
 The goal of using these medications is not to eliminate tics but to control them enough, while avoiding bothersome side effects.
 If side effects do occur, they can usually be managed by lowering the dose or by sometimes adding another medication to control the side effect.
 Clonidine, a high blood pressure medication, may also be used to help control tics.
+Because the symptoms of TS can fluctuate over time (days to years), a long observation period will be necessary for determining how effective a treatment is.

 Many children with TS also have ADHD.
 There is some concern that the medications given for this condition (e.g., methylphenidate, dextroamphetamine) can increase tics.
 You should talk to your doctor if you have concerns about this.
 OCD can be managed with medications and behavioural therapy.